-Results of the benefit-cost analysis are used to rank programs in terms of cost-effectiveness, calculate the overall program unit cost of saved water and program benefit-cost ratio.
-The recommended program for the East Los Angeles District has an overall benefit-cost ratio of 1.5 - meaning expected benefits from the program are one and a half times larger than expected costs.
-The estimated unit cost of saved water is \$679 per AF, which compares very favorably to the cost of purchased water and the cost of developing new water supply through recycling or desalination.
+Results of the benefit-cost analysis are used to rank programs in terms of costeffectiveness, calculate the overall program unit cost of saved water and program benefit-cost ratio.
+The recommended program for the Bakersfield District has a unit cost of \$373 per AF, which compares very favorably to the cost of purchased water and the cost of developing new water supply through recycling or desalination.